Installation

 typedoc.json

-When running typedoc from the CLI, you can define any option except the entry files in a json file named typedoc.json
+When running typedoc from the CLI, you can define options in a json file named typedoc.json

 .